 As a Trustee, you may have a Beneficiary who is not happy with the distributions you are making, or the investments you have chosen.
 You may even have a situation where the terms of the trust agreement conflict with the Texas Trust Code.

-It is important for you to understand your role as Trustee.
+It is important for you to understand your role as a Trustee.
 If you find yourself involved in potential fiduciary litigation, please contact our offices to discuss your situation.

-We handle various types of litigation including: guardianships, will and trust disputes, powers of attorney, interpretation of a will, and Trustee-beneficiary disputes.
+We handle various types of litigation including guardianships, will and trust disputes, powers of attorney, interpretation of a will, and Trustee-beneficiary disputes.